BlakeGuilloud/twilio-service/README.md

-## A collection of twilio related resources hosted by the serverless framework.
+## A collection of twilio related resources hosted by the serverless framework on AWS Lambda and API Gateway.

 ### W.I.P